-NOTICE: Applications for rental assistance are expected to go live at noon on March 1, 2021.
-Please use this link to access the application: https://ndc.smapply.io/prog/city_of_allen .
+NOTICE: Applications for rental assistance are available as of March 1, 2021.
+Use this link to access the application: https://ndc.smapply.io/prog/city_of_allen_assistance_programs/

 The City of Allen is eligible for funding through Collin County from the Emergency Rental Assistance Program included in Congress's latest COVID-19 relief package.
 The City anticipates receiving approximately $2.9 million from Collin County to administer this program.

 In addition, the City anticipates receiving $150,000 from the State of Texas for the Texas Emergency Rental Assistance and Eviction Diversion Programs.

 These programs will be combined to aid Allen citizens with rent and utility assistance per program guidelines.
 Although the individual program guidelines may vary, the base eligibility is the same:

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria:

 - Qualifies for unemployment or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19; and

 - Demonstrates a risk of experiencing homelessness or housing instability; and